MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

   filter**, the operator lookup finding no member.
 The Z-axis strategies reach the opclass of a three-dimensional family through the `front_back` key of §6, so `tpose` and `trgeometry` answer their Z predicates from the index.
+- **An operator the bounding box cannot bound stays a filter by design.** The adjacency of a span SET to a value reads the first and the last span of the set, so it is true at a bound inside the set — `{[1,3), [5,8)} -|- 3` is true while the bounding span `[1,8)` reports no adjacency — and a class listing it would drop rows.
+Its adjacency to a span and to a span set reads the outer bounds alone, which the key carries, so those two are members; a span, whose key is the value itself, carries all three.
 - **The temporal pointcloud types carry no clause.** Their bounding box is a `TPCBox` and no scalar conversion to it exists to build an index expression from, so a clause there could never fire.